Scientific notes

 Systems view of adipose-tissue dysfunction.
 Fibrosis, metabolic impairment, chronic inflammation, reduced thermogenesis, hypoxia, and impaired adipogenesis form a self-reinforcing network that drives insulin resistance and ectopic lipid deposition in obesity.
 Colored arrows indicate bidirectional crosstalk among the six hallmarks.
 Adapted from Sakers A, De Siqueira MK, Seale P, Villanueva CJ.
 Adipose-tissue plasticity in health and disease.
 Cell 185:419-46 (2022).

-Thus, the development of metabolic disease can be understood not merely as a matter of “too much fat,” but as a breakdown in the tissue’s ability to adapt and function as an endocrine organ.
+Thus, the development of metabolic disorders can be understood not merely as a matter of “too much fat,” but as a breakdown in the tissue’s ability to adapt and function as an endocrine organ.
 The balance between healthy expansion and pathological remodeling determines whether fat acts as a metabolic buffer or as a source of systemic dysfunction.
 This is particularly illustrated by the concept of metabolically healthy obese in comparison to metabolically unhealthy lean/obese individuals(6).

 In summary, adipose tissue drives metabolic disease through several converging mechanisms(2):